ElliotStein/FEAWAD_Reproducibility_Study/README.md

     https://github.com/yj-zhou/Feature_Encoding_with_AutoEncoders_for_Weakly-supervised_Anomaly_Detection

+My reproduction code main.py accepts original datasets using the original dataloading procedures, as well as MNIST, Spoken Digits (SPMNIST) and (soon) DCASE 2020 Task 2.

+To run this code, install the environment packages described in requirements_reproduction.txt.
+Run one dataset at a time, for instance
+    python main.py --dataset=MNIST --ASepochs=30 --AEepochs=30 --runs=10

+    You'll need to change the root variable to point to your dataset root, for any dataset that isn't in the git repo

 [1] Yingjie Zhou, Xucheng Song, Yanru Zhang, Fanxing Liu, Ce Zhu and Lingqiao Liu.
 Feature Encoding with AutoEncoders for Weakly-supervised Anomaly Detection, IEEE Transactions on Neural Networks and Learning Systems, 2021.